Jazy5552/php-music-player/README.md

 Can now select loop settings for single song loop or while directory loop.

 Can now click on the song name to skip to it during PLAY ALL sequence.
+The index file will now recursively search for music in directories and try to copy itself.
+WARNING: May throw errors if permissions are insufficient, and may cause performance hit if page is loaded frequently

+TODO: Add download button next to songs